 But in New York, things work a bit differently.

 Determining child support in New York is a very tricky proposition.

 Let’s take a closer look at how child support is calculated in New York as the NY child support model doesn’t fit cleanly into either of the models described above.

-So once you have all that gross income business all figured out, you now apply a percentage to the number you came up with in step one based on the number of children you’re trying to provide child support for.
+So once you have all that net income business all figured out, you now apply a percentage to the number you came up with in step one based on the number of children you’re trying to provide child support for.

 The New York child support calculator percentages are as follows: